 We do not use nor do we intend to use any materials in the production of our goods that are animal products or bi-products.

-Since inception we have regularly donated vouchers and product to local charitable causes and events to help with their fund raising.
-This includes local schools, Breast Cancer, Ocean Love, Bondi Surf Club, Bernado’s, Sight for All, & The Pajama Foundation – to name a few.
+- We continue to regularly donate money and product to local charitable causes and events to support our community.
+This includes local schools, Breast Cancer, Ocean Love, Bondi Surf Club, Bernado’s, Sight for All, Wires Animal Rescue & The Pajama Foundation – to name a few.

-- In November 2020 we became a Business Member of 1% for the Planet which commits us to donating 1% of our annual revenue to environmentally-focused non-profit partners who work to advocate, conserve, steward, educate and activate to create a healthy, vibrant future for our planet.
-Within this structure our current charities include: One Tree Planted, The Great Barrier Reef Foundation, Seed Indigenous Youth Climate Network, Greening Australia, Seabin.
+- In 2020 we also became a Business Member of 1% for the Planet which commits us to donating 1% of our annual revenue to environmentally-focused non-profit partners who work to advocate, conserve, steward, educate and activate to create a healthy, vibrant future for our planet.
+Within this structure our current charities include: One Tree Planted, The Great Barrier Reef Foundation, Seed Indigenous Youth Climate Network, Greening Australia and Seabin.

 We will continue to respond to emergencies that fall within our charity plan as they occur around the world.